HelpViewer/HelpViewer/README.md

 1. You will open **HelpViewer.htm** file in your browser.
 2. Then you will populate parameter **?d=X** where X will be your ZIP file path where all markdown files for your help file are present.

+## Troubleshooting

+- The solution is implemented using pure JavaScript.
+Please ensure that JavaScript is enabled in your browser to ensure proper functionality.

+### Page not reading ZIP content - check if your browser is blocking content because of CORS policy

+You need to run your browser in mode with bypass CORS policy:
+- Firefox:
+  > Address bar:
+  about:config
+  >
+  > search:
+  privacy.file_unique_origin
+  >
+  > set to:
+  false

+- Chrome:
+  > Run in CLI:
+  > chrome.exe --disable-site-isolation-trials --disable-web-security --user-data-dir="C:\temp"

 ## Data files structure

 - [Metadata structure description][Structure]